Prefabs are meant for exploratory work and one-shot looks at data.

 For date and time data, use the chron prefab.

-Overlaying and combining plots from multiple pl runs
+It's possibile to overlay/combine plots from multiple pl prefab runs

 (see the standard parameters include1 and include2).

--echo stdout option to dump out an equivalent script.. then modify the script as needed.
+-echo stdout option to dump out an equivalent script.. then continue developing using the

 Imagemap, clickmap & mouseover text bubbles